Skip to main content

 • Prescriber details

-• Medical conditions: Physical limitations, chronic conditions, family medical history, and surgical history.
+• Medical conditions: Physical limitations, chronic illnesses, family medical history, and past surgeries.

-• Consents: Sharing information with a third party and with other healthcare providers.
+• Consents: Information sharing with third parties and healthcare providers.

 Prescription/Record Transfer Request

-Goals: Facilitate the process of transferring a patient file between pharmacies.
+Goals: Simplify the process of transferring patient files between pharmacies.

 Content and Tips